Perhaps The Spencer Gibson Foundation can help your organisation too.

 The Foundation accepts applications for funding up to the value of $100,000 per annum and may consider supporting multiple-year funding agreements with suitable charitable partners.
 The Foundation encourages submissions that demonstrate matched funding from other sources.

-- Register your interest by completing the Expression of Interest form below.
+- Register your interest at Australian Executor Trustees by completing the Expression of Interest form—

 What happens next?

 You may be contacted by Australian Executor Trustees (AET) to complete a detailed application form for consideration by the Foundation’s advisory committee.

 Please watch for follow-up and reply emails sent from addresses ending @aetlimited.com.au.